tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/数据安全/存储桶加密概述_intl_en.md

 For the destination bucket that has a cross-region replication rule configured, if you configure encryption for it, note the following:

 - If the objects in the source bucket are not encrypted, the object copies in the destination bucket will be encrypted by default.
-- If the objects in the source bucket are encrypted, the object copies in the destination bucket will inherit the encryption from the source bucket, and the bucket encryption settings will not be honored.
+- If the objects in the source bucket are encrypted, the object copies in the destination bucket will inherit the encryption from the source bucket, and the bucket encryption settings will not be applied.